iMasaruOki/hakoniwa/README.md

 - libvirt

-These tools are installed automatically by make setup.
+These tools are installed automatically by `make setup`.

+Tested on Ubuntu 20.04 LTS.

-## Usage
+## Basic usage

-1. make setup (once)
+1. `make setup` (once)
-2. logout if libvirt is installed (once)
+2. logout if `libvirt` is installed (once)
-3. select configuration such as config/simple-network.conf, or your own wrote file.
+3. select configuration such as `config/simple-network.conf`, or your own wrote file.
-3. make config CONFIG=config/simple-network.tf or your own wrote file.
+3. `make config CONFIG=config/simple-network.tf` or specify your own wrote file.
-4. make apply
+4. `make apply`

+For help, type "`make`".

-## Examples
+## Example

 `simple-network.tf` configuration has 4 VMs and 3 virtual networks.